abhiyadav1323/banking/README.md

 This application supports 3 types of users with different requirements:
 #### Bank_Customer
-The customer should able to see AVAILABLE BALANCE in his/her account and MINI STATEMENT of his/her account.
+The customer can see AVAILABLE BALANCE in his/her account and MINI STATEMENT of his/her account.
 #### Bank_Admin
-The admin should be able to CREDIT/DEBIT the certain amount of money from any Bank_Customer ACCOUNT (as we do it in a SBI single window counter).
-The admin must update the respective “Customer_Account_file” by appending the new information.
+The admin can CREDIT/DEBIT the certain amount of money from any Bank_Customer ACCOUNT (as we do it in a SBI single window counter).
+The admin also updates the respective “Customer_Account_file” by appending the new information.
 #### Police
-The police should only be able to see the available balance of all customers.
+The police can see the available balance of all customers.
 He is allowed to view any Customers MINI STATEMENT by quoting the Customer_ID (i.e. User_ID with user_type as ‘C’).

 ## How to use?